 php -S localhost:8000

 Installing PHP on macOS is a straightforward process thanks to Homebrew.
 With PHP installed, you can start coding your web applications using one of the most popular server-side scripting languages available.
-Follow the steps outlined in this tutorial to get started with PHP on your Mac today.

 - Autocomplete Search Box in PHP MySQL